itti/mc-site/publish/-Dasam/Rejection of Vedic Authority.md

 - Bachittar Natak

-A wonderous play within the [[Dasam]] Granth where there is a rejection of Vedic authority yet utilization of Puranic narratives to establish the mission of the Guru and the Khalsa.
+A wonderous play within the [[PUBLISHED/publish/-Dasam/Dasam]] Granth where there is a rejection of Vedic authority yet utilization of Puranic narratives to establish the mission of the Guru and the Khalsa.

 Contemporary portrait of Guru Gobind Singh from the Anandpuri Bir of Dasam Granth.
 ![[portrait.jpeg]]